-What is going on behind-the-curtain when you hit "Launch Analysis" from the Terra UI?
-This article outlines the components working in the backend - like what Cromwell does versus what Google Pipelines API does - to help understand where and why you might have lag (slow runtimes) or failure.
-This information could be especially useful if you're learning to develop WDLs, or troubleshooting or optimizing large scale batch workflows analysis on Terra.
+What is going on behind the curtain when you hit "Launch Analysis" on a Terra workflow?
+This article outlines the components working in the backend to help you understand where and why you might encounter lags (slow runtimes) or failures.
+This information is especially useful if you're learning to develop WDLs, or troubleshooting and optimizing large-scale batch workflows.

 What you see in the workspace

-Terra automatically takes you to the Job History page where you can view the status of your workflow(s) and monitor how the work is progressing (note that you may need to refresh the browser window to update the status).
+Once you've launched a workflow, Terra automatically takes you to the Job History page where you can view the status of your workflow(s) and monitor how the work is progressing.
+Note that you may need to refresh the browser window to update the status.

-When all workflows in a submission are complete, Rawls updates the submission's overall status in the Job History page.
+When all workflows in a submission are complete, the submission's overall status updates in the Job History page.

 - Terra User Interface (UI: what you see when you access Terra in a browser)